immunefi-team/Bounty_Boosts/Puffer Finance/28660 - [SC - Insight] pufETHsrcTimelock_setDelay - L State constant M....md

 # `pufETH/src/Timelock::_setDelay()` - L256: State constant `MINIMUM_DELAY` is incorrectly treated as an invalid minimum delay value, as can be seen here where `newDelay <= MINIMUM_DELAY` is used instead of `newDelay < MINIMUM_DELAY`.

-Submitted on Fri Feb 23 2024 02:47:31 GMT-0400 (Atlantic Standard Time) by @OxSCSamurai for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 23rd 2024 at 08:47:31 UTC by @OxSCSamurai for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28660